hanez/fun/README.md

 ## Documentation

-Actually there does not exist any documenation.
-In the [examples/](https://git.xw3.org/fun/fun/src/branch/main/examples){:class="git"} directory should be an example of most Fun features.
+Actually, there does not exist any documentation.
+In the [examples/](https://git.xw3.org/fun/fun/src/branch/main/examples) directory should be an example of most Fun features.

 ## Development